 The North Carolina War Orphan Program provides funds to institutions for the waiver of tuition for children of totally disabled or deceased North Carolina war veterans.
 Veterans must be 100 percent disabled and their disability does not necessarily have to be war related.
-To apply contact the Office of Veterans Affairs in Student Services.
+To apply at ncdva.scholarships@doa.nc.gov.